 Using ONNX

-ONNX models can be compiled by directly importing models that are already quantized with Quantization Aware Training (QAT) or by performing Post-Training Quantization (PTQ) with Concrete ML.
+You can compile ONNX models by directly importing models that are already quantized with Quantization Aware Training (QAT) or by performing Post Training Quantization (PTQ) with Concrete ML.

 Simple example